JoTrdl/grunt-dock/README.md

 } // dock
 ```

-There are 2 images: one for redis and one other for node js.
+There are 2 images: one for redis and another one for node js.

 1. First we need to build these 2 images: